PoojaRawool/Basic-EDA/README.md

 # Basic-EDA
-Choose any dataset with more than 2000 datapoints. ( The larger the dataset the better)•Perform basic EDA and submit pynotebook with your comments and observations<br>
+Choose any dataset with more than 2000 datapoints. ( The larger the dataset the better)<br>
 Check basic dataset attributes<br>
 Check attribute types and basic metrics.
 Comment on the same. <br>
 Identify non-numeric columns<br>